neptune-ai/pytorch-lightning/README.md

     logger=neptune_logger,
 )

-# Your training will automatically log to Neptune Scale
+# Your training will automatically log to Neptune
 trainer.fit(model, datamodule, ...)
 ```